Viktoria Huegel, B.A. M.A. Ph.D.

 Short CV

-Viktoria Huegel, BA (Heidelberg University), MA and PhD (University of Brighton) with the dissertation “From Authority to Authoritarianism and back again": Max Weber, Carl Schmitt and Hannah Arendt” (supervisors: Mark Devenney, Clare Woodford; examiners: Bonnie Honig, German Primera Villamizar).
+Viktoria Huegel, BA (Heidelberg University), MA and PhD (University of Brighton) with the dissertation “From Authority to Authoritarianism and back again: Max Weber, Carl Schmitt and Hannah Arendt” (supervisors: Mark Devenney, Clare Woodford; examiners: Bonnie Honig (Brown University), German Primera Villamizar (University of Brighton)).
 2022-2023 research assistant at the Institute for Political Science, Heidelberg University.
-2018-2022 school tutor in the School of Law, Politics and Sociology, Sussex University; 2019 visiting researcher at the Rhetorics department, UC Berkeley.
+2018-2022 school tutor at the School of Law, Politics and Sociology, Sussex University; 2019 visiting researcher at the Rhetorics Department, UC Berkeley.

 Research interests